fluffywaffles/prettybad-util/readme.md

 5. Where it makes sense, just be polymorphic
     - Check object type tags and dispatch the correct function
     - For example, `copy` dispatches: `array_copy` on arrays, and `object_copy` on normal objects
+6. In general, don't ever do anything with prototypes
+    - They're complex and inefficient to work with.
+Leave them alone
+7. As a generalization of the prototypes rule: nothing is ever 'deep'
+    - 'Deep' recurrences into objects are generally inefficient and unnecessary
+    - Even worse: 'deep' is ambiguous.
+        - Does 'deep' include the protype chain?
+        - Does 'deep' copy functions?
+(If so, how?)
+        - Does 'deep' also copy array elements?
+    - Instead, the library should provide clean APIs for walking trees
-6. Be immutable by default, but provide clearly-labeled mutative alternatives
+8. Be immutable by default, but provide clearly-labeled mutative alternatives
     - e.g.: `splice` and `splice.mut`, `map` and `map.mut`, `filter` and `filter.mut`
     - Mutation should be explicit and grep-able (so, like, search for `.*\.mut(.*)`)
-7. In general, don't ever do anything with prototypes
-    - They're complex and inefficient to work with.
-Leave them alone.

 Why mutative APIs?
 Well, uh, what for... when you performant, need the... where we do want to, uh, do that.

-But seriously: sometimes you want to mutate.
+But seriously: yes, there are lots of advantages to immutability, but sometimes you _want_ to mutate.
 For example, design-time mutation - to set the state of an object at initialization - is perfectly okay.
 In tight loops, mutation can make a huge performance difference.
-Besides, in practice, perfect immutability in javascript is a lie whenever you touch the DOM.
-Frameworks that espouse immutable web interfaces hide mutation - sometimes in a compiler backend (hi, Elm) and sometimes in a runtime (hi, React) - but the fact is, the DOM mutates, and browsers are optimized for this.
+Besides, in practice, perfect immutability in JavaScript is a lie whenever you touch the DOM.
+Frameworks that espouse immutable web pages hide mutation - sometimes in a compiler backend (hi, Elm) and sometimes in a runtime (hi, React) - but the fact is, the DOM mutates, and browsers are optimized for this.
+If you replaced entire DOM nodes every time they updated, in fact, the browser would grind to a complete halt running even moderately interactive pages.
+The Garbage Collection!
+Oh, The Garbage Collection!

 Also, programmers are smart enough to be allowed to mutate when they want to.
 I call this the "give a man a footgun" principle of API design.
 It has